Lieke Martens: Personal life

 Martens grew up supporting AFC Ajax.

 Martens earned a Masters in football business from the Johan Cruyff Institute.

-Since 2018, she has been in a relationship with Sparta Rotterdam goalkeeper Benjamin van Leer.
+Since 2018, she has been in a relationship with professional goalkeeper Benjamin van Leer, then player for Jong Ajax.
 They adopted a dog together in 2020 and got engaged in November 2021.
+On 13 June 2023, they married in Málaga, Spain.

+On 19 August 2024, Martens publicly announced that the couple was expecting their first child., a boy called Lowen, born in February 2025.